 How Knee Sleeves Work

-In the end, how tight you wind up wearing them is going to depend mostly on what your are comfortable with?
-And for me it involved a sorta hit and miss procedure, until I got to the size that felt the best?
+In the end, how tight you wind up wearing them is going to depend mostly on what you are comfortable with?
+People wearing neoprene sleeves for weight lifting usually like them extremely tight, but that’s only for an hour or so.
+How long I can wear a compression knee sleeve and how tight is a sorta hit and miss procedure, until I got to the size that felt the best?

 - How your knees work